huxaiphaer/movies_app/README.md

 ### Installation

+* Install and Setup Docker, since this application will run inside docker.

 * You will need to have yarn installed, the best way to install yarn is by visiting this site.
 [Install Yarn](https://yarnpkg.com/lang/en/)

 * Then, Clone this repository by running the command: